IT-Dept-Harlow/QuoteConversionReportAutomation/README.md

-# Quote conversion application, automates the running of the Weekly and Monthly reports, using a template to build the file.
+# Quote conversion application, automates the running of the Weekly and Monthly reports,

 ## ChangeLog